pnsaevik/effluent/docs/source/config/output.rst

 Output parameters
 ===============================

-The following configuration parameters describe the simulation process and the output file format.
-It is possible to simulate the effluent plume at different release times and record the output in each case.
+The output file contains the trajectory of the effluent jet for different release times.
+The output parameters described below determine the file format and the amount of data written.
+They affect the simulation process as well, since the software only performs computations that are required for the output.

 |